rsync command in Linux- www.techiev.com rsync : Rsync, which stands for " remote sync ", is a remote and local fi...

 It is fast and secure and flexible.

-It is the replacement of rcp command.
+It is the replacement of the RCP command.

 In the rsync command, there were several options available.